 3. Tell the Doctor or Hospital Employees You Were Injured on the Job

-If you choose your own doctor, be sure she's approved or certified to do workers' compensation claims and has agreed to the workers' comp pay schedule.
+If you choose your own doctor, be sure they're approved or certified to do workers' compensation claims and have agreed to the workers' comp pay schedule.

 4. Make Sure Your Medical Records Include Everything About Your Injury

 Your medical records should mention the history and circumstances of your injury or illness and list every body part involved.
 Workers' compensation won't pay to treat body parts that aren't listed, says Ed Scheine, a Hauppauge, New York, workers' compensation attorney.